-Using the standard free space path loss calculation shown below in theory, it’s possible to get a range of about 500 km with an 8dBi antenna.
+Using the standard free space path loss calculation (in theory) it’s possible to get a range of about 500 km with an 8dBi antenna.
 But this assumes an ideal situation where there are no obstacles between the transmitter and receiver and the signal is propagating in free space.

 Practical Range of 8 dBi antenna

 In practice we are seeing transmissions in the range of 60 km with an 8 dBi antenna under a nearly ideal situation – i.e. across an unobstructed body of water.

 There are two things that make this possible: